The pro golfers you must watch

 3. More than a walk in the Park

-Her recent win in the 2015 Ricoh Women’s British Open caps off her 16th LPGA career victory and her fourth win for this year.
+Her win in the 2015 Ricoh Women’s British Open caps off her 16th LPGA career victory and her fourth win for 2015.

 She is the youngest player to win the US Women’s Open and became only the second player to win the Women’s PGA Championship for three years running.